 5. Funding scholarships for students worldwide

-By partnering with Western Union® agents globally, they were able to build the Global Scholarship program.
+By partnering with Western Union® agents globally, we were able to build the Global Scholarship program.
 Western Union provides scholarships valued at $2,500 (or the equivalent in local currency) for international in-need students in the field of STEM (science, technology, engineering, and mathematics) and business studies.
 This program enables high-potential students around the world to finish their post-secondary undergraduate education and enter the job market.
-In 2018, they introduced the newest generation of Western Union Scholars: 173 students from 64 countries who received a scholarship to pursue their careers and complete their post-graduate education.
+In 2018, we introduced the newest generation of Western Union Scholars: 173 students from 64 countries who received a scholarship to pursue their careers and complete their post-graduate education.

 6. Work for communities in need: Emergency Response